asoffer/Icarus/docs/tour.md

 Icarus supports pattern matching for builtin types (user-defined pattern matching is planned), provided that patterns can be matched entirely at compile-time.
-A pattern is can be matched against an expression with the binary `~` operator.
-The left-hand side expression is compared to the pattern on the right-hand side.
-A compiler error is emitted if the pattern cannot be matched.
-If the pattern does match any bound variables (declared with a single backtick) are brought into scope.
+A pattern can be matched against an expression with the binary `~` operator.
+The left-hand side expression is compared to the pattern on the right-hand side, resulting in a compiler error if the pattern cannot be matched.
+If the pattern does match, any bound variables (declared with a single backtick) are brought into scope.

 ```